Tommy Layne

 Thomas Kevin Layne (born November 2, 1984) is an American former professional baseball pitcher.
-He previously pitched for the San Diego Padres, Boston Red Sox, and New York Yankees of Major League Baseball.
+He played in Major League Baseball (MLB) for the San Diego Padres, Boston Red Sox, and New York Yankees.

 Amateur career

 Layne attended Fort Zumwalt South High School in St. Peters, Missouri, where he played baseball and soccer.
 He then enrolled at Southwestern Illinois College where he played college baseball for two years.
-He then played at the University of Central Missouri for one year before transferring to Mount Olive College in Mount Olive, North Carolina, where he played for the Mount Olive Trojans.
+He then played at the University of Central Missouri for one year, before transferring to Mount Olive College in Mount Olive, North Carolina, where he played for the Mount Olive Trojans.
 In 2007, Layne was named an All-American and Carolinas-Virginia Athletic Conference Baseball Pitcher of the Year.